Quantum thermometry by single-qubit dephasing

-The global estimability of temperature is addressed in Fig. \ref{QSNR}, where we show the QSNR evaluated at the optimal interaction time $t^{opt}$, as obtained from Eqs. \eqref{qsnr} and \eqref{fisher}.
-We show the QSNR for the three values of the ohmicity parameter considered above.
-For low temperatures the QSNR is vanishing, whereas for higher temperatures it increases.
-The behaviour is $s$-dependent in the intermediate temperature regime, whereas for high temperature QSNR is saturates to a universal value, independent on the nature of the spectral density of the environment.
+The global estimability of temperature is addressed in Fig. \ref{QSNR}, where we show the QSNR evaluated at the optimal interaction time $t_\text{opt}$, as obtained from Eqs. \eqref{qsnr} and \eqref{fisher}.
+We show the QSNR for the three values of the Ohmicity parameter considered above.
+For low temperatures the QSNR is vanishing, meaning that in this regime the efficiency of any estimation procedure is very low.
+On the contrary, for higher temperatures it increases.
+The behavior is $s$-dependent in the intermediate temperature regime, whereas for high temperature, \mgap{as already observed above, the structure of the environment becomes irrelevant, and} the QSNR saturates to a universal value, independent of the nature of the spectral density of the environment.

-We conclude this Section with few analytic results, valid in some specific regime.
-In the low temperature regime $ T \ll 1 $ and for ohmic environment $(s=1)$ the integration in Eq. (\ref{gammaall}) may be explicitly performed, thus obtaining an explicit form for the decoherence factor
+\mgap{ We conclude this Section with few more analytic results, valid in some specific regimes.
+In the low temperature regime $ T \ll 1 $ and for Ohmic environment $(s=1)$ Eq. (\ref{fisher}) simplifies to

-Upon comparing this expression with the numerical results we found that the above expression is providing a good approximation for the dimensional temperature in the regime $T\lesssim 10^{-2} $.
-For super-ohmic environments, the decoherence factor may be obtained analytically for $s\geq 2$.
-In particular, there is an explicit form of the QFI for $ s=3 $, which is not reported here.
+Upon comparing this expression with the numerical results we found that the above expression provides a good approximation for the temperature in the regime $T\lesssim 10^{-2} $.
+In the high temperature limit we obtain instead